DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 First, you'll need to set up each version of the report design in Smart Send Email parameters.
 For example, you may have two report designs for the Sales Invoice *SalesInvoice.Report* and *SalesInvoiceModern.Report*.
 Refer to [Smart send parameters](CONFIGURATION/Parameters.md).

 Then, using Print Management conditions, set a query with a set of criteria to use the different report design.
-When the report is run using Print Management the Smart Send button will choose the report design used per the Print Management setup.
+When the report is run using Print Management, the Smart Send button will select the report design according to the Print Management setup.
 Refer to [Print management conditions](PROCESSES/Email-processing.md).

 **How can I use a different email template for different customers/vendors?**